-4.16 COWICHAN CHUM (COWICHAN TRIBES)
+4.4 COWICHAN CHUM (COWICHAN TRIBES)

+Cowichan Terminal Chum (Cowichan Tribes)

+Included in Final IFMP 2016

+2016: Implemented

+2017: Implemented

+2018: Implemented

+Status (Implemented/ 2019: Not Implemented

+Developing) 2020: Implemented

-Cowichan Terminal Chum (Cowichan Tribes) Included in Final IFMP 2016 2016: Implemented 2017: Implemented Status (Implemented/ 2018: Implemented Developing) 2019: Not Implemented Allocation 13.41% of Southern Inside Chum.
+Allocation 13.41% of Southern Inside Chum.

 Location A portion of 18-6, a portion of 18-7, a portion of 18-8.

 1- 2 seines or 3-5 gillnet vessels.
 Final number based on the number Size of fish to be harvested.
 Catch Monitoring (Key At-sea observer; mandatory landing site; 100% at-sea coverage; Elements) monitoring plan, in-season reporting A Cowichan Tribes Fisheries demonstration fishery manager will be identified and will be responsible for the coordination of the Cowichan fishery and will be the primary contact for all Communication communication with DFO and fishers.
 Further Information Terry Palfrey - DFO Fisheries Manager

-^{}Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
-In 2020 shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.
+\Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
+Shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.

-4.17 GOLDSTREAM CHUM (SAANICH TRIBES)
+4.5 GOLDSTREAM CHUM (SAANICH TRIBES)

-Goldstream Chum (Saanich Tribes) Included in Final IFMP 2016 2017: Insufficient returns Status (Implemented/ 2018: Implemented Developing) 2019: Not Implemented Allocation 13.41% of Southern Inside Chum.
+Goldstream Chum (Saanich Tribes) Included in Final IFMP 2016 2017: Insufficient returns 2018: Implemented Status (Implemented/ 2019: Not Implemented Developing) 2020: Not Implemented Allocation 13.41% of Southern Inside Chum.
 A portion of 19-8, subareas 19-10, 19-11, and a portion of subarea Location 19-12 1- 2 seines or 3-5 gillnet vessels.
 Final number based on the number Size of fish to be harvested.
 Catch Monitoring (Key At-sea patrols; mandatory landing site; 100% dock side monitoring; Elements) monitoring plan, in-season reporting A Saanich Tribes Fisheries demonstration fishery manager will be identified and will be responsible for the coordination of the Saanich fishery and will be the primary contact for all Communication communication with DFO and fishers.
 Further Information Terry Palfrey - DFO Fisheries Manager

-^{}Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
-In 2020 shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.
+\Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
+Shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.

-4.18 BUTE INLET CHUM (HOMALCO FIRST NATION)
+4.6 BUTE INLET CHUM (HOMALCO FIRST NATION)

 Bute Inlet Chum (Homalco First Nation)

 Included in Final IFMP 2018

-Status (Implemented/ 2018: insufficient returns; final fishing plan pending
+2018: insufficient returns; final fishing plan pending

+Status (Implemented/ 2019: not implemented

-Developing) 2019: not implemented
+Developing) 2020: not implemented

 Allocation 13.41% of Southern inside Chum

 Location 13-21

 3-5 gillnet vessels.
 Final number based on the number of fish to be

 Size harvested.

 Catch Monitoring (Key

 Elements) To be determined in discussion with DFO

 A Homalco First Nations representative will be identified and will

-Communication be responsible for the coordination of the Bute Inlet fishery and
+be responsible for the coordination of the Bute Inlet fishery and

-will be the primary contact for all communication with DFO and fishers.
+will be the primary contact for all communication with DFO and

+Communication fishers.

 Further Information Kent Spencer - DFO Aboriginal Affairs Advisor

-^{}Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
-In 2020 shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.
+\Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
+Shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.

-4.19 SOCKEYE, PINK AND CHUM ALTERNATE GEAR (AREA E)
+4.7 SOCKEYE, PINK AND CHUM ALTERNATE GEAR (AREA E)